jojozhuang/jojozhuang.github.io/_notes/core-java-volume-i-fundamentals-10th-edition.md

 StringBuilder tb = new StringBuilder(t);
 System.out.println(t.hashCode() + " " + tb.hashCode()); // t=2556, tb=20527144
 ```
 Note that the strings s and t have the same hash code because, `for strings, the hash codes are derived from their contents`.
-The string builders sb and tb have different hash codes because no hashCode method has been de ned for the StringBuilder class and the default hashCode method in the Object class derives `the hash code from the object’s memory address`.
+The string builders sb and tb have different hash codes because no hashCode method has been defined for the StringBuilder class and the default hashCode method in the Object class derives `the hash code from the object’s memory address`.

 If you redefine the equals method, you will also need to redefine the hashCode method for objects.
 ```java